The Dick Cavett Show: June 7, 1971: J. I. Rodale's on-stage death

 On June 7, 1971, publisher J. I. Rodale, founder of Rodale, Inc., a health and wellness publishing conglomerate headquartered in Emmaus, Pennsylvania, died of a heart attack during the taping of a segment for the show.
 Cavett was speaking with journalist Pete Hamill when Rodale began to make a snoring noise.
-Cavett's reaction to this is contested: he claims that both he and Hamill realized immediately that something was wrong, while other accounts have him addressing the unconscious man with "Are we boring you, Mr. Rodale?"
+Cavett's immediate reaction has been the subject of conflicting accounts.
+A 2019 Vanity Fair article reported that authors Jeff Abraham and Burt Kearns reviewed the original recording and the oft-repeated claim that Cavett asked, "Are we boring you, Mr. Rodale?" did not occur.
+However, in a 2026 interview on the Freakonomics Radio podcast, Cavett stated that he did make the remark before realizing Rodale was in medical distress.

 The audience did not realize anything was seriously wrong until Cavett asked if there were any medical doctors present.

 The program was never aired and a rerun was shown in its place.
 On the following night's program, Cavett discussed the previous night's event in depth.
 He has said that he is often approached by people wanting to discuss the incident, mistakenly convinced that they saw it on television.
 He would usually ask if the person was in the studio audience, which was the only way to witness it since the episode was never broadcast.

 June 1971: Vietnam War debate with John Kerry

 During a debate about the Vietnam War, Cavett had two veterans debating on the show.
-The anti-war side was led by a young John Kerry and the pro-war side by John E. O'Neill, later the founder of Swift Boat Veterans for Truth.
+The anti-war side was led by John Kerry and the pro-war side by John E. O'Neill, later the founder of Swift Boat Veterans for Truth.
 It was later revealed through then-President Richard Nixon's secret White House tapes that Nixon wanted to "get rid" of Cavett because of this debate.